hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 TODO:

-* Philosophical shift from managing servers to running services ideally
+* Philosophical shift from managing servers to running services ideally (machine oriented -> application oriented)

 * scale gracefully to meet this load, and also be resilient to arbitrary failures of underlying compute resources.